 Ronan has written for a number of periodicals, print and online.

-See the following links or further details on either of his books:
+See the following links or further details on either of his books, as well as related articles and reviews: